WATCH: big numbers as Artists Open Houses gets ready for business in Brighton

 “Pick of the bunch for days out include The Secret Garden Kemp Town, a huge oasis of green hidden from the city by a high flint wall.
 A tiny-but-charming café serves excellent food by TABLE, and visitors can marvel at the monumental, crash-landed figures of David Breuer-Weill.
 Dymocks End Studio (Ditchling) is an award-winning Sussex Downs-garden boasting an orchard and an ancient well.
 This hidden, peaceful place is the setting for sculptures and fabric installations.
 At Art At Artelium in Streat you can visit Futures Past an exhibition on the work of sculptor Will Nash while tasting wine and enjoying the view of the South Downs over the vineyards.
 Or you can enjoy a Venezuelan Garden Music Concert at Encounters (West Hove), with food to accompany.

 “(Also taking part) Patsy McArthur (Kemptown) is an established artist known for her superb renderings of figures in water, this year set off beautifully by her home, which is flooded with light and boasts views to the sea.
 Debbie Lawrence (Kemptown) introduces a new collection of paintings and prints, with a focus on explorers of the sea and swimming through abstract lands.
 To be enjoyed along with sea views from the garden café.
-Swimscape and Musicpots (Kemptown) features the colourful oil paintings of sea swimmer Alli Harmer Williams, who captures the spirit of her fellow swimmers and the energy of the sea.
+Swimscape and Musicpots (Kemptown) features the colourful oil paintings of sea swimmer Alli Harmer Williams, who captures the spirit of her fellow swimmers.”

-“Other must-sees include Sarah Arnett: The Little Picture Palace (Seven Dials) sees the renowned designer showcase colour and exoticism in fabrics, wallpaper and fashion items.
-She promises cocktails in the garden and surprise weekend entertainment, too.
-RAPTURE at the Regency Townhouse (Brunswick) aims to revolutionise exhibition economics with its profit-sharing model.
-Matthew Burrows of @artistsupportpledge fame will be giving a talk as part of a programme of RAPTURE events.
-Known for its controversially colourful paintjob, Sam Hewitt’s House (Dyke Road) is full of the acclaimed artist’s drone-inspired street scenes.
-Finally, architectural ceramicist Kay Aplin’s unusual tile-adorned house (and hugely popular AOH venue) The Ceramic House (Fiveways) hosts contemporary Irish ceramics and sound art, plus a collaboration between artists in Estonia, Ireland and the UK.
-Art meets fashion at Art in the Purple House where artist Orna's rhythmic paintings draw dialogues with Halima's Nubian-inspired jewellery and beautiful African textiles.”